 You have to be practical here and decide if having unique images that haven’t been seen before online is important to you or not.
 Perhaps you don’t have the luxury of being that pedantic with images and you aren’t that fussed about appearing higher up in social media news feeds or in Google’s rankings.

-But at least you know the downside and you can make the decision that is right for you.
+I do use stock photography on websites on a temporary basis from time to time, but at least you know the downside and you can make the decision that is right and practical for you.